2021 Bursaries - Applications CLOSED 18 September

 Bursaries will be awarded to young women who demonstrate a commitment to a holistic education and Mercy values.
 This commitment may be demonstrated by the involvement of the student and/or the family of the student in the educational, co-curricular and community activities of their current school, parish and/or broader community organisations.

 Bursaries will only be awarded via application.
 The required financial information will need to be included for an application to be considered.

 Bursaries will be awarded for one or more years.
 Bursaries awarded for longer than one year will be subject to annual review.

 The obligation of strict confidentiality is incumbent upon the Principal and the recipient family/families.
 The identity of a Bursary recipient MAY be identified to the College Board by the Principal where requested by the Board.

 The Principal will consider all applications for Bursaries.

-Bursaries may be awarded, offering from 20% up to 100% remission of tuition fees for any one academic year.
+Bursaries are awarded for 20% up to 100% remission of tuition fees for any one academic year.

-The Principal will notify the recipients of a Bursary; including the obligations of confidentiality and the process of annual review.
+The Principal will notify the recipients of a Bursary, including the obligations of confidentiality and the process of an annual review.

 Each Bursary will be reviewed annually by the Principal with the review covering the ongoing financial circumstances of the Bursary recipient’s family as well as the recipient’s commitment to a holistic education and Mercy values.